frequently asked questions

 Our goal is to help your dog live its best life with you, ad for you to have a relationship of mutual respect with your dog so that you both enjoy the time you have together.

-Yes, King’s K9 Dog Training have private dog training, dog training packages and the canine home school program available for anyone who requires personalised training.
-To find out more, check the services tab at the top of the page.
+Yes, King’s K9 Dog Training have private dog training and packages available for anyone who requires personalised training.

 Yes, we do.
 Please reach out to us through the contact page or call us on 0492 906 462 to discuss your needs.